Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials: Results

 Our results, presented in \autoref{fig:TBhBN_efield_application}(C), quantitatively reveal the electric field at the AB-BA domain wall.
 The predicted field intensity agrees well with full DFT results, confirming SALTED accurately captures polarisation-induced electric fields.
 The electric field intensity saturates as the twist angle decreases: the field strength increases sharply from large twist angles down to approximately \(\theta \approx 1^\circ\), then plateaus at smaller angles.
 For example, at a probe distance of \(2 \nm\) above the bilayer centre, the field intensity saturates near \(9~\mathrm{mV/nm}\) for \(\theta < 1^\circ\).

 This saturation can be understood through the formation of structural solitons~\cite{vachaspatiKinksDomainWalls2006,aldenStrainSolitonsTopological2013,niSolitonSuperlatticesTwisted2019}.
 The AB-BA domain boundary is a structural soliton, which is a stable, localised deformation arising from the competition between interlayer registry energy (favouring AB or BA stacking) and elastic shearing energy (opposing sharp deformations).
 As the moir\'e superlattice size \(a\) increases with decreasing twist angle \(\theta\), structural relaxation reaches an equilibrium where the domain wall adopts an equilibrium width \(w_\text{eq}\) independent of further twist angle reduction.
 We extracted domain wall widths from our relaxed structures (see \sinfo~S3D), finding saturation at \(w_\text{eq} \approx 4.23 \pm 0.01~\mathrm{nm}\) for characteristic superlattice length \(a \ge 15.9 \pm 0.1~\mathrm{nm}\).
 This characteristic length scale corresponds to twist angles \(\theta \approx 1^\circ\), precisely where we observe electric field saturation in \autoref{fig:TBhBN_efield_application}(C).
 The electric field saturation arises because our measurement probe distance (\(z \sim 1.5 \text{--} 4~\mathrm{nm}\)) is small compared to the superlattice size at these twist angles (\(a > 15~\mathrm{nm}\)).
 At this local scale, the measured electric field is dominated by the polarisation gradient at the domain wall itself.
 Once the domain wall structure saturates, this local polarisation gradient stabilises.
-At larger probe distances, minor contribution from the extended polarisation pattern across the larger superlattice still contribute.
+At larger probe distances, minor contributions from the extended polarisation pattern across the larger superlattice still contribute.
+The domain wall E-field is sufficiently local, being dominated by the short-range interlayer B-N charge transfer (see \sinfo~S3D), to justify using a SOAP model in this case.
 These results demonstrate that structural relaxation substantially affects domain wall geometry and electric field behaviour at small twist angles, confirming that relaxation effects cannot be neglected for accurate predictions.